 Allow the dough to come to room temperature and complete a second rise.
 Once cut into bite sized pieces, this will take 5-10 minutes (depending on the temperature of your home).
 If the pretzel bites get a film or crust over them, this is normal.

-Reduce boiling water to a simmer / low boil.
-Place 10-15 sourdough pretzel bites into the baking soda water bath at a time.
 Allow them to simmer for 2-3 minutes, stirring occasionally.
 Using a slotted spoon remove them from the water and place them onto a baking sheet.

 If bubbles stay on the bagels when the excess water is removed, pat dry with a paper towel.
 Continue this process until all bagel bites have had a baking soda bath.